COVID: India opens for international travel — what happens next? | DW | 02.11.2021

 "The real impact and damage caused by the pandemic can never be gauged in numbers.
 It has devastated the travel fraternity, but now we are waiting for brighter times.
 I would say that a real comparison to assess losses can only be made once the sector fully revives, which I believe will take a minimum of two years," Jyoti Mayal, President of the Travel Agents Association of India, told DW.

-After the devastating second wave of coronavirus infections, India's vaccination rates have picked up as the number of cases remains at a low level.
-India recently crossed the important landmark of administering more than one billion vaccine doses.
+After the devastating second wave of coronavirus infections, India's vaccination rates have picked up and the number of cases remains at a low level.
+India recently crossed the important landmark of one billion administered vaccine doses.
 More than 30% of the eligible population has been fully vaccinated.

 "The travel fraternity has been the worst hit due to the pandemic.
 With the reopening of travel, the travel trade is also gearing up to restart and create jobs and entrepreneurial opportunities.
-All countries should ideally have coordinated policies, ease of travel, and information must be made available to travelers," she added.
+All countries should ideally have coordinated policies, ease of travel, and information must be made available to travelers," said Jyoti Mayal.

-However, the Indian Council of Medical Research (ICMR) has warned of a potential surge in infections if safety and hygiene protocols are not followed.
+However, the Indian Council of Medical Research (ICMR) has warned of a potential surge in infections if safety and hygiene protocols are not adhered to.

 "A sudden increase in population density due to incoming tourists or mass congregation due to social, political or religious reasons can worsen the third-wave scenario," said the ICMR.